Madger Gomes: Doncaster Rovers

 It was announced on 20 June 2019 that Gomes had been signed on a two-year deal by English League One side Doncaster Rovers.
 He made 29 appearances without scoring in his first season at Doncaster, and then started the following season by scoring four times in the first five games (his debut goal was against Blackburn Rovers in the EFL Cup at Ewood Park on 29 August 2020), but then made a further 21 appearances without scoring.

 Crewe Alexandra

 On 4 September 2021, he signed a two-year deal with English League One side Crewe Alexandra, having joined as a free agent.
 His debut was delayed through illness; he eventually made his first Crewe start in a 2–0 win over Wigan Athletic in an EFL Trophy group stage tie at Gresty Road on 5 October 2021, and his league debut at Fleetwood Town on 16 October 2021.
-He was released shortly after.
+He was released by mutual consent in June 2022.